bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * To facilitate search
 * Publish reverse word indexes of the "best" search words, phrases and tags present in our feeds
+* To improve results for composite queries, also consider to accumulate each thread and also index it as a meta-entity
 * Sign
 * Also a good candidate for #mirroring